 Maintenance is the activities required or undertaken by Council to preserve the original condition of the assets.
-The required maintenance, which is reported in 2020 / 2021 Annual Report, is the amount that Council should be spending on its assets and is based on the percentage of the replacement cost.
+The required maintenance, which is reported in Special Schedule 7, is the amount that Council should be spending on its assets and is based on the percentage of the replacement cost.
 Actual maintenance includes the budgeted amount that Council will spend on preventative, corrective and reactive maintenance annually.
-The reported figure compares actual versus required annual asset maintenance.
-A ratio above 1.0 indicates Council is investing enough funds to stop the infrastructure backlog growing.